Bioparco di Roma: History

 The zoo was conceived in 1908 to hold exotic animal species for exhibition.
-Unlike other zoos at the time which mainly worked for scientific criteria, this zoo was designed for the entertainment and amusement of the people.
-The zoo covered 12 ha and was erected in the northern part of the Villa Borghese estate; it was opened on 5 January 1911.
+Unlike other zoos at the time, which mainly existed for scientific purposes, this zoo was designed to entertain and amuse people.
+The zoo covered 12 ha and was erected in the northern part of the Villa Borghese estate; it opened on 5 January 1911.

 The zoo was designed by Carl Hagenbeck, who had already opened a zoo in Hamburg Stellingen.
-The park was built in the style of that in Hamburg: ditches and pits instead of bars, and generous green spaces.
+The park was built in the same style as the zoo in Hamburg: ditches and pits instead of bars, and generous green spaces.

-This initial success did not hold.
+This initial success was very short-lived.
 Attempts were made to stock the zoo with especially rare and exotic animals.
-Various park expansions were undertaken and in 1926 a further expansion was planned into the neighboring red deer park.
-In 1933, the architect Raffaele De Vico began his work in the new areas, which were to hold two main attractions: the large aviary and the reptile house which opened in 1935.
+Various park expansions were undertaken, and in 1926, a further expansion was planned into the neighbouring red deer park.
+In 1933, the architect Raffaele De Vico began his work on the new areas, which were to hold two main attractions: the large aviary and the reptile house which opened in 1935.

-The zoo began to deteriorate, although many areas were renovated and others fully rebuilt.
-In 1970, the reptile house had to be closed due to its ailing condition; its improvements took about nine years and it was finally re-opened in 1983.
+The zoo began to deteriorate, although many areas were renovated and others were fully rebuilt.
+In 1970, the reptile house had to be closed due to its deteriorating condition; renovations took about nine years and it was finally re-opened in 1983.

 The idea to transform the zoo into a biopark was first suggested in 1994.
 In 1997, a master plan was produced based on the principles of the Gilman Foundation.
-In April 1998, the organization Bioparco S.p.A. was established to be financed through the city of Rome with 51%, from Costa Edutainment with 39%, and from Cecchi Gori with 10%.
+In April 1998, the organisation Bioparco S.p.A. was established to be financed through the city of Rome with 51%, from Costa Edutainment with 39%, and from Cecchi Gori with 10%.

+It is the oldest zoo in Italy and hosts approximately 1,200 animals of approximately 150 different species including mammals, reptiles and birds on a total area of approximately 155480m2.